TheMythMC/Barium/README.md

 # NOTE: BARIUM IS NOT READY, THE API ENDPOINT IS NOT IN PROD YET

 # Barium
-An auto-updater mod focused on being as reliable and user friendly as possible
+An auto-updater mod focused on being as reliable and user-friendly as possible

 ## Installation
 1. Download and install [MultiMC](https://multimc.org/#Download) if you haven't already.